Featured Post

 I originally wrote this on March 10, 2011.

 I read a few verses in my bible study the other day that really struck me and weighed on my mind.
 I really liked them for reasons I was not sure of… yet.
 They are currently my favorite verses.
-Then a friend on facebook posted as her status today “God always fulfills His promises, just not always the way we imagine.”
+Then a friend on facebook posted her status today “God always fulfills His promises, just not always the way we imagine.”
 There again, the nudging sensation started.
 Her status, those verses….

 Basically anyone who knows me knows that in one week it will be 9 months since my husband was miraculously healed of his seizures.
 It took me six months to believe that he was healed.
 It is still unbelievable!
 I had resigned myself to hoping healing would come through doctors helping us manage the seizures.